 Wild land development and the fast changing of social and physical landscape of China has been for a long time the subject of choice of many Chinese social realism indie movies.
 It is indeed a hot topic and it is where the big economic divide becomes truly evident.

-First time director Cathy Yan, who grew up in US, has found a lighter way to dish out the same old stew (… or is it the same old stew?) with “Dead Pigs”, which premiered at the 2018 Sundance Film Festival and is produced by Jia Zhangke, a man who knows a thing or two about Chinese fast-paced development.
+First time director Cathy Yan, who grew up in US, has found a lighter way to dish out the same old stew (but is it “really” the same old stew?) with “Dead Pigs”, which premiered at the 2018 Sundance Film Festival and is produced by Jia Zhangke, a man who knows a thing or two about Chinese fast-paced development.
 The film is lightly based on an incident that occurred in 2013, when more than 16,000 dead pigs were found floating on the Huangpu, the river flowing through Shanghai.

 Shanghai is a modern and glitzy megalopolis in constant expansion, but just at the margins of the urban sprawl, lays a very different landscape, made of a mix of countryside villages, pig farms and menacing bulldozers at work.
 Pig farmer Wang (Yang Haoyu) has a modest business and has invested all his savings in a scheme that he thinks will make him a wealthy home-owner.
 He also relies on his son Wang Zhen (Mason Lee) who is – or so he says to his dad – a businessman in the big city.
 Not surprisingly, the scheme is a scam and Old Wang ends up owning only a big debt to a gangster and few pigs that, to make things worst, are mysteriously dying.
 An easy solution to his problems could be selling the family house that is the last standing bastion in the middle of a land already destined to become a luxurious Sagrada-Familia-shaped condo.
 But things are not so simple, as Wang’s sister, the successful beautician entrepreneur Candy Wang (Vivian Vu), has no intention to sell to the developers the beloved family home where she still lives.